RUBi-ZA/MD-TASK/docs/source/network.rst

 =========================  ===========  ====================  ========================================================================================================================================================
  Input (*\*required*)      Input type   Flag                  Description
 =========================  ===========  ====================  ========================================================================================================================================================
-Reference frame *          File         ``--reference--``     Nx1 matrix to be used as the reference (normally the frame from time 0).
+Reference frame *          File         ``--reference``       Nx1 matrix to be used as the reference (normally the frame from time 0).
 Delta L will be worked out by comparing the alternative frames to this one.
 Alternative frames *       File/s       ``--alternatives``    The remaining Nx1 matrices that should be compared to the reference matrix
 Normalize                  Boolean      ``--normalize``       Set this flag to normalize the values (ΔL/L) Generate plots             Boolean      ``--generate-plots``  Set to generate figures